openethereum/poa-cluster-ansible/README.md

 A collection of Ansible scripts used in setting up a cluster of Parity nodes.

-Currently allows to set up a Docker Swarm cluster on a number of target hosts.
+Currently allows to set up a Docker Swarm Mode cluster on a number of target hosts.

 ## Usage